Dr. Shirley's History Pages

 - AD 492-496

 - Pope Gelasius I (50th Pope).
-The term "Vicar of Christ" is introduced as one of the Pope's titles
+The term "Vicar of Christ" was introduced as one of the Pope's titles

 - AD 493

-- Ostrogoths (eastern Goths) under Theodoric the Great take over the Western Roman Empire;
+- Ostrogoths (Eastern Goths) under Theodoric the Great took over the Western Roman Empire;

-Clovis I of the Franks marries a Christian princess, Clothilde
+Clovis I of the Franks married a Christian princess, Clothilde

 - AD 495